DEFRA/rpa-mit-approvals/README.md

 ### Set up user secrets

-Use the secrets-template to create a secrets.json in the same folder location as the [EST.MIT.Approvals.Api.csproj](https://github.com/DEFRA/rpa-mit-approvals/blob/main/EST.MIT.Approvals.Api/EST.MIT.Approvals.Api.csproj") file.
+Use the secrets-template to create a secrets.json in the same folder.

 An **example** connection template and the format to include permitted domains is provided here.